dfgordon/vscode-language-applesoft/README.md

-# language-applesoft
+# Applesoft BASIC

-Syntax recognition for Applesoft BASIC in Visual Studio Code.
+Language support for Applesoft BASIC in Visual Studio Code.

-*This extension is incompatible with VS Code versions > 1.56, due to an issue with compiling the underlying tree-sitter parser*

 Emulates behaviors of the Apple II ROM.

+**Important:** This extension is incompatible with VS Code versions > 1.56, due to an issue with compiling the underlying tree-sitter parser

 If you are viewing this on github, you can install the extension from VS Code by searching the Marketplace for `applesoft`.